BioBoost/course-linux-essentials/docs/a-introductory/02-start-using-linux/README.md

 ![VMWare](./img/vmware.jpg)

+Checkout [Linux as a Virtual Machine](/x-guides/02-linux-as-a-vm/README.md) if you wish to setup Linux as a Virtual Machine.

 ## Use a Physical Machine

 A more permanent solution for switching or using Linux is installing it on a **laptop/desktop** or even **dual boot** the system.
 While this is probable the most difficult option of all, its still very doable if you are in luck with your hardware.
 Some wireless adapters and video cards can give some problems.